 It is anticipated that students will enter the program from a variety of backgrounds with Bachelor’s or Master’s degrees in biology, chemistry, computer science, engineering, mathematics, or physics.

 Students accepted into the program must fulfill the requirements of the CIB program as well as the requirements of the Graduate School.
-The CIB Doctoral Program Requirements are as follows:
+The CIB Doctoral Program Requirements are as follows.
+Please use the attached form to follow your progression (PDF file).

 - Completion of a minimum of 30 graduate level course credits and 40 research credits